Adrian-Amoddio/wildlife-detection-camera-system/README.md

 │   ├── aluminium-flange-files/
 │   └── pmma-flange-files/
 │
-└── pi/                            # All scripts that run on the Pi for the different functions
+└── pi/                            # All scripts that run on the Pi for the different functions of the device
     ├── capture_api.py              # Remote still photo capture with the Canon EOS R6
     ├── motion_trigger_picamera2.py # Motion detection script that triggers the R6
     ├── send_sensor_data.py         # Sends sensor data to the EC2 backend
-    ├── start_stream.sh             # Used whenever the user switches into streaming mode └── requirements.txt
+    ├── start_stream.sh             # Used whenever the user switches into streaming mode.
+Cannot run when other scripts are accessing the pi camera 3 wide
+    └── requirements.txt
 ```